chuntley2/Final_Project_Colin_Huntley/README.md

 - genres: Genres of the movie.

 - release_year: Year the movie was released.

-- release_month: Month the movie was released.

-- release_decade: Decade the movie was released.

 - profit: How much the movie actually made.

 ## Results